5teffen/DL-Data-Vis/README.md

-# Data-Visualisation-Capstone-
+# Data-Visualisation-Capstone
-The repository for the Data Visualisation application
+The general repository for the Data Visualisation application.